Online Reviews: What Marketers Must Know About Customer Reviews

 Since the touchpoint of almost all online searches is Google, the reviews that appear in the search engine matters a lot.
 Google’s updated UI provides a sneak peek into the reviews even before the user can see the first result.

 A quick search for “best oncologist in california” gives you a list of the top-rated doctors or cancer centers.

-This list, commonly called Google Map Pack, is segregated based on the number of positive customer reviews provided by people who visited the establishment.
+This list, commonly called Google Map Pack or Local 3 Pack, is segregated based on the number of positive customer reviews provided by people who visited the establishment.